AI-Powered Root Cause Analysis — From War Rooms to Instant Answers

 The value extends beyond faster incident response.
 By continuously analysing performance baselines and change events, DeepXplore identifies degradation patterns before they escalate into outages.
 A gradual increase in garbage-collection pause times after a JDK upgrade, a slow rise in connection-pool exhaustion following a configuration change, a subtle throughput decline correlated with a new feature flag—these are precisely the signals that manual monitoring misses and that war rooms are too late to catch.
 With DeepXplore, the root cause is identified and surfaced while there is still time to act preventively, transforming incident management from a reactive firefight into a proactive engineering discipline.

-When an anomaly is detected, DeepXplore simultaneously dispatches agents across three categories of systems that together capture the full operational context of your environment:
+Before agents investigate, they query your organization knowledge graph to understand which repos own affected services, how dependencies connect, and where runtime manifests deploy them.
+When an anomaly is detected, the composer dispatches specialists across three categories of systems that together capture the full operational context of your environment:

 Telemetry Sources